partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: The Dark Lord Cabbage!

-Barley: *grrrrr!*
+Barkley: *grrrrr!*

-Momo: Barley!
+Momo: Barkley!
 No!
 Stop it!

 Clock: Momo-chan!
 What is wrong?!